cncf/tag-security/assessments/projects/cloud-events/self-assessment.md

 * [OpenTelemetry Website](https://opentelemetry.io/)

 OpenTelemetry is a collection of APIs, SDKs, and tools.
-Use it to instrument, generate, collect, and export telemetry data (metrics, logs, and traces) to help you analyze your software’s performance and behavior.
+It can be used to instrument, generate, collect, and export telemetry data (metrics, logs, and traces) to help analyzing software performance and behavior.

 #### AsyncAPI

 * [AsyncAPI Website](https://www.asyncapi.com/)

 AsyncAPI is an open-source initiative that seeks to improve the current state of Event-Driven Architecture (EDA).
-Our long-term goal is to make working with EDAs as easy as working with REST APIs.
+Their long-term goal is to make working with EDAs as easy as working with REST APIs.
 That goes from documentation to code generation, and from discovery to event management.

 #### Event-B